-RECON automatic reconciliation process should be viewed as an implementation of a clinical decision support service.
-There are a number of heuristics that can be used to facilitate identification of entries.
-These are described in further detail below.
+This profile does not describe the specific mechanism or algorithm by which the application performing reconciliation identifies duplicated, overlapping, conflicting or superseded entries.
+The RECON automatic reconciliation process should be viewed as an implementation of a clinical decision support service.
+There are a number of heuristics that can be used to facilitate identification of entries that may need attention.